How It Works

 Where do I pick-up my plant order?

 When you order online, you will select your pickup location, date and time at check-out.
-Each event is hosted by a different, rad community partner that will receive a portion of the proceeds!
-For spring 2023, you can select from one of these four pick-up locations:
+Each pop-up event is hosted by a different, rad community partner that will receive a portion of the proceeds!

-- Fri, April 21 or Sat, April 22 in Beaverton at the Tualatin Hills Nature Park (15655 SW Millikan Way) benefiting Friends of Tualatin Hills Nature Park
+- Fri, Oct 6 - Sat, Oct 7 in Beaverton (Tualatin Hills Nature Park, 15655 SW Millikan Way) in partnership with Friends of Tualatin Hills Nature Park and Tualatin Hills Park & Recreation District

-At each event, you will park and meet us at the marked check-in tent where you’ll get a list of everything you ordered.
+At each event, you will park and meet us at the marked check-in tent.
+We efficiently find your account by order number and provide a list of everything you ordered.
 Then, you get to peruse the inventory and pick out your new plant babies to take home!
-Don’t worry, we’ll double-check at the end to make sure they are all there and answer any additional questions you may have.
+Don’t worry, we’ll double-check at check-out to make sure they are all there and answer any questions you may have.

 What Will My Plants Look Like?

 We sell plants in the fall and spring when most plants are dormant because our goal is to make you successful.
-Transplanting plants when they are dormant leads to less shock and greater success.
+Rest assured, transplanting plants when they are dormant leads to less shock and greater success.
 Fall planting is best, but spring is a close second.
 Here’s a few notes about what to expect from your new Sparrowhawk plants:

 - Your new plants will probably not look like the picture (yet).
 Some may even look like pots of dirt, especially the bulbs.
 If you are concerned, please check the pot for a bulb, rhizome or root structure before leaving the pop-up, or talk to us at checkout.